|12-16 August 2024 (5 ECTS)

 3. Motivation and capacity of the applicant to actively take part and contribute to the activities of the course

 In case you have some questions about the application procedure or requirements, please contact the course coordinator Denis Dobrynin, email@example.com .

 CV (resume) is required in the application for this course.

 The course will address environmental and natural resource conflicts that are familiar and topical for the course participants.
-These cases provide a real-world context for the course contents and development of practical skills.
-The themes may include natural resource conflicts for example in the fields of forestry, nature conservation, mining and land use conflicts more generally.
-Students are expected to work with concrete dispute cases along with the course program.
+These cases provide a real-world context for the course contents and the development of practical skills.
+The themes include natural resource conflicts for example in the fields of forestry, nature conservation, mining and land use conflicts more generally.
+Students are expected to work with concrete conflict cases along the course program.
 The course is constructed around a framework of environmental collaboration and conflict resolution.
-It starts with the introduction of collaborative management and participatory methods and continues with the theory and practice of collaboration, mediation and consensus-building.
+It starts with the introduction of collaborative management and participatory methods and continues with the theory and practice of collaboration, mediation and consensus building.
 It includes elements of interest-based negotiation theory at its core and builds on the collaborative model of consensus building.
-After the course students will have skills to 1) analyse conflict situations; 2) understand types of intervention and their preconditions, and; 3) match environmental conflict situations with appropriate response strategies; 4) understand the principles of meditated negotiation as a conflict resolution strategy; 5) participate effectively in collaborative multi-party processes.

 -Participant, normal fee: 500 euros for 2-week-course, 300 euros for 1-week-course.

 -Participant from a UEF partner university: 400 euros for 2-week-course, 250 euros for 1-week-course.

 -Incoming UEF exchange student: 200 euros for 2-week-course, 200 euros for 1-week-course.